goodreasonai/abbey/README.md

 ```
 email:
-  default: smtp  # Refer to each service by its provider name
+  default: smtp  # Refer to each service by its provider name (defaults to first specified)
   services:
     - provider: sendgrid  # Required
       email: "your-email@example.com"  # Required